 Customer Support Analytics Tools for Gauging Empathy and Productivity

-Contact center analytics is a relatively new field, yet it’s growing fast.
-Here are two examples for companies that can provide you with relevant data and valuable insight on the impact of customer service on your business.
-Make sure you find the best analytics partner for your line of business and your structure of customer service.
+Contact center analytics is a fast growing new field.
+Below are two examples of companies that provide relevant data and valuable insight on the impact of customer service on the business.
+Make sure to find the best analytics partner for your line of business and your individual structure of customer service.

-Forsee: is an analytics company that focuses exclusively on the customer’s experience with your brand.
-They track customer interaction, social media, surveys, etc. to get an idea of your overall customer satisfaction.
-You can then use this data, compare with churn & sales data and see how your customer service is affecting your bottom line.
+- Foresee: is an analytics company that focuses exclusively on the customer’s experience with your brand.
+They track customer interaction, social media, surveys, etc. to get an idea of overall customer satisfaction.
+This data can be used and compared with churn and sales data to see how your customer service and contact center’s productivity is affecting the bottom line.

-ClaraBridge: focuses on predictive analytics.
-They mine and analyze data throughout your customer’s journey, from marketing & purchase through support and advocacy.
-With that information they can get insights into the lifetime value of a customer, the likelihood of a first time customer turning loyal etc. Using that data they provide insights on how those outcomes are influenced by your brand’s service and support policies.
+- ClaraBridge: focuses on predictive analytics.
+Data is mined and analyzed throughout a customer’s journey, from marketing and purchase through support and advocacy.
+With that information insights can be gained into the lifetime value of a customer, or the likelihood of a first time customer turning loyal.
+Using that data, insights are provided on how those outcomes are influenced by your brand’s service and your support policies.

 It’s important to note that even with good analytics, you can only succeed if the data you provide is good.
-That’s why you should be mining data from all your channels and throughout your customer’s journey.
+That’s why it’s crucial to mine data from all channels and throughout the customer’s journey.

-Analytics will help you see where your engagements are helping your company and adding more overall value to your business.
+Analytics will help to spotlight where your engagements are helping your company and adding more overall value to your business.

-Armed with extensive data and the right analytics tools you will be ready to tackle the big questions of customer support.
-What are the important KPI’s to drive the most effective support? where do you set those KPI’s at, and how do you reward agents to keep you service operation running smooth and efficient delivering the best value to your brand?
+Armed with extensive data and the right analytics tools, the big questions of customer support can be tackled.
+What are the important KPIs to drive support most effectively?
+Where to set those KPIs at, and how to reward agents to keep service operations running smoothly and efficiently, delivering the best value to your brand?

-All of those, will inform, guide and help your agents walk the fine line of Empathy Vs. Productivity in customer service and promise customer loyalty and advocacy while keeping an eye for your bottom line.
+Answering the above questions will help to inform, guide and help call center agents to walk the fine line of Empathy Vs. Productivity in making sure to improve call center productivity, and to ensure continued customer loyalty and advocacy while still keeping an eye on the bottom line.